Manual with 1 Reporting Form, 176 pgs.

 Questions dove-tailed with the course book well."

-Marilyn Musgrave, MS RD LD: "This was an especially good product
+Marilyn Musgrave: "This was an especially good product

 for anyone working for WIC, especially those just beginning work for